Tiësto discography

 Tiësto's first studio album, In My Memory, produced four major hits: "Flight 643", "Obsession", "Lethal Industry", and "Suburban Train".
 After becoming the "No. 1 DJ in the world" according to DJMag for three consecutive years, he released his second studio album in 2004, Just Be.
 The album contained one number one hit, "Traffic", which was the first instrumental track to reach the top spot in his homeland the Netherlands in 23 years.
 The album also contained a new trance anthem, "Adagio for Strings", a remake of Samuel Barber's classical song "Adagio for Strings".
 Tiësto became the first DJ to perform live at the Olympic Games when he was asked to perform during the 2004 Summer Olympics Opening Ceremony.
 The set that he performed there was later condensed and released on CD as Parade of the Athletes.
 In 2007, Tiësto released his third studio album, Elements of Life, which moved 72,000 units in its April release according to Nielsen SoundScan.
 On October 6, 2009, Tiësto released his fourth studio album, Kaleidoscope.
 Unlike his earlier albums, which were all mostly trance, Kaleidoscope explores other electronic genres, and is considered Tiesto's most experimental album.
 On June 16, 2014, Tiësto released his fifth studio album, A Town Called Paradise.
 In 2020, he released his sixth studio album, The London Sessions, which was a collaborative album with multiple producers including Shaun Frank and Jonas Blue.
+On April 21, 2023, Tiësto released his seventh studio album, Drive.